FEZModding/FEZRepacker/README.md

 ## Usage

 As of right now, FEZ Repacker is a command line tool.
 In order to see a list of available commands, use `FEZRepacker.exe --help`.
+Launching executable with no parameters will start an interactive mode.

 To make the usage of the tool easier, you can put it within `Content` directory of your FEZ installation.